Generic selectors

 Spawning Tank Setup

-A 20-30 gallon tank dedicated to breeding works well.
-Provide fine sand substrate, small caves with tight openings (barely large enough for the fish to squeeze through), and some driftwood or plants for cover.
-The caves are critical for spawning, as these are cave spawners.
-Coconut shells, small terracotta pots, and commercially available cichlid caves all work.
+A 20-30 gallon breeding tank works well.
+Provide fine sand substrate, small caves with tight openings (barely large enough for the fish to enter), and some driftwood or plants for cover.
+The caves are critical, these are cave spawners, and the female needs an appropriate site to deposit eggs.
+Coconut shells, small terracotta pots, and commercially available cichlid caves all work well.

 Water Conditions for Breeding

-Soft, acidic water (pH 5.0-6.0, dH below 5) at 79-84°F (26-29°C) provides ideal spawning conditions.
-Slightly decreasing the pH and hardness while raising the temperature and adding tannins through botanicals can stimulate breeding activity.
+Soft, acidic water at pH 5.0-6.0, hardness below 5 dGH, temperature 79-84°F (26-29°C).
+Slightly decreasing pH and hardness while raising temperature and adding tannins through botanicals (Indian almond leaves, catappa bark) often stimulates breeding activity.
 Pristine water quality with frequent changes is essential.

 Conditioning & Spawning

-Condition breeders with generous servings of live food.
+Condition breeders with generous portions of live food.
 Live blackworms, daphnia, and brine shrimp are excellent conditioning foods.
-The female selects a cave and deposits eggs on the ceiling or walls.
-Both parents may participate in guarding the territory, though the female provides primary egg care.
-Spawning can occur remarkably early in aquarium-bred specimens, sometimes at just 3-4 months of age.
+When ready, the female selects a cave and deposits eggs on the ceiling or walls of the cavity.
+Both parents guard the territory, with the female providing primary egg care inside the cave.
+Spawning can occur at 3-4 months of age in aquarium-bred specimens, making this one of the faster-breeding cichlid species in the hobby.

 Egg & Fry Care

-The female guards the eggs inside the cave, fanning them and removing any that fungus.
+The female guards eggs inside the cave, fanning them and removing any that develop fungus.
 Eggs hatch in approximately 3-4 days depending on temperature.
-The fry are relatively large and can accept baby brine shrimp as a first food once they become free-swimming.
+Free-swimming fry are relatively large and accept baby brine shrimp as a first food immediately.
 Growth is rapid with frequent feeding and clean water.
-Separate fry by size as they grow, since larger siblings may cannibalize smaller ones.
+Separate fry by size as they develop to prevent cannibalism from larger siblings.

 Common Health Issues